OliviaLeavitt/tictactoechallenge/README.md

 ## Distribution

-- **Executable Version**: A Windows executable version of the game is included in the `dist` directory.
+- **Executable Version**: A Windows executable version of the game is included as tictactoe.exe.
 You can run this executable directly without needing a Python interpreter.

 - **Source Code**: Complete source code and necessary files for running the program are included in the repository.